weboccult/laravel-aws-cloud-watch-logger/README.md

             ],
             /*
              *  Set your log group name here...
-             *  by default it will take Eactcard-Production group.
+             *  by default it will take the Eactcard-Production group.
             */
             'log_group'           => env('CLOUDWATCH_LOG_GROUP', 'Eatcard-Production'),
             /*
              *  Set your log group stream here...
-             *  by default it will take daily new date (format : 20XX-XX-XX).
+             *  by default it will take a daily new date (format: 20XX-XX-XX).
             */
             'log_stream'          => env('CLOUDWATCH_LOG_STREAM', \Carbon\Carbon::now()->format('Y-m-d')),
             /*